Duffy returns to help Royals defeat Mariners

 Kansas City added two more runs off Hernandez in the fifth.
 Following walks to Jorge Bonifacio and Hosmer, All-Star Salvador Perez lined a one-out double down the left field line, scoring both runners to make it 6-2.

-The Mariners put two runners in scoring position in the sixth and seventh innings but came away with only one run.
+The Mariners put two runners in scoring position in both the sixth and seventh innings but came away with just one run.

 With runners at second and third in the sixth, Peter Moylan relieved Duffy and struck out pinch hitter Ben Gamel to end the inning.